January 2026 Volunteer News & Updates

 01/17/2026

-The State Master Gardener Program and Ramsey County newsletters have lots of great information and we encourage you to take some time to read them and bookmark them for information that will help you in the year ahead.
+The State Master Gardener Program and Ramsey County newsletters contain valuable information.
+We encourage you to read them and bookmark them for future reference.
+They will help you throughout the year.

-The new year will start with a bustle of activity!
-Please keep an eye on your inbox for invitations to get involved.
-Email RCMG2@umn.edu if you are not getting the messages.
+The new year will be filled with exciting activities!
+Keep an eye on your inbox for invitations to participate.
+If you are not receiving messages, please email RCMG2@umn.edu.

 New Name Updates